December 27, 2017

 Our judicial system is changing rapidly.
 A few statistics show some of these changes.
 Last year, the Conference of State Supreme Court Chief Justices surveyed the civil justice system across the country.
 While high-value tort and commercial contract disputes are the predominant focus of contemporary debates, collectively they comprised only a small portion of the civil caseload.
 In contrast, nearly two- thirds (64%) were contract cases, and most of those were debt collection and landlord/tenant, and mortgage foreclosure cases.
 An additional sixteen percent (16%) were small claims cases involving disputes valued at $12,000 or less, and nine percent (9%) were characterized as "other civil" cases involving agency appeals and domestic or criminal related cases.
 Only seven percent (7%) were tort cases and one percent (1%) involved real property cases.
 Notice how few of these cases are jury cases.

 Given that landscape of civil cases, these next statistics are not surprising; but they are stunning.
 Data collected by the Administrative Office of the Illinois Courts shows that over half of the state twenty-four judicial circuits reported seventy percent (70%) or more of litigants in civil matters were self- represented.
-Statewide the AOIC shoes that in five difference case types – Dissolution, Municipal, Small Claims, Orders of Protection, and Family – fifty percent (50%) of litigants are self-represented.
+Statewide the AOIC shows that in five difference case types – Dissolution, Municipal, Small Claims, Orders of Protection, and Family – fifty percent (50%) of litigants are self-represented.

 These are not people who woke up one morning and decided they were ready to be their own lawyers.
 The vast majority of self-represented litigants are not self-represented by choice.
 A 2016 report prepared by the Institute for the Advancement of the American Legal System found that 75% of self-represented litigants would have preferred to have legal representation, but were unable to find or afford an attorney.